-As of March 31, 2006 and December 31, 2005, goodwill was \$3.7 billion and \$1.8 billion, respectively.
+As of June 30, 2006 and December 31, 2005, goodwill was \$3.7 billion and \$1.8 billion, respectively.
 The process of determining whether or not an asset, such as goodwill, is impaired or recoverable relies on projections of future cash flows, operating results and market conditions.
 Such projections are inherently uncertain and, accordingly, actual future cash flows may differ materially from projected cash flows.
 In evaluating the recoverability of goodwill, FIS performs an annual goodwill impairment test on its reporting units based on an analysis of the discounted future net cash flows generated by the reporting units' underlying assets.
 FIS completed its annual goodwill impairment test on its reporting units as of December 31, 2005 and determined that each of its reporting units has a fair value in excess of its carrying value.
 Accordingly, no goodwill impairment has been recorded.
 Such analyses are particularly sensitive to changes in estimates of future net cash flows and discount rates.
 Changes to these estimates might result in material changes in the fair value of the reporting units and determination of the recoverability of goodwill which may result in charges against earnings and a reduction in the carrying value of FIS's goodwill.

-As of March 31, 2006 and December 31, 2005, intangible assets was \$1,134.9 million and \$508.8 million respectively, which consists of software, purchased customer relationships and contracts.
+As of June 30, 2006 and December 31, 2005, intangible assets were \$1.1 billion and \$508.8 million respectively, which consists of software, purchased customer relationships and trademarks.
 The valuation of these assets involves significant estimates and assumptions concerning matters such as customer retention, future cash flows and discount rates.
 If any of these assumptions change, it could affect the carrying value of these assets.
 Purchased customer relationships are amortized over their estimated useful lives using an accelerated method which takes into consideration expected customer attrition rates over a ten-year period.
-Contractual relationships are generally amortized using the straight-line method over their contractual life.
+All trademarks have been determined to have indefinite lives and are not amortized, but are reviewed for impairment at least annually in accordance with SFAS No. 142.
 During 2005, FIS recorded an impairment of \$9.3 million to write off the carrying value of customer relationships at one subsidiary in its Lender Processing Services segment which were terminated.